In 1986 P&N first made a limited range of M2 high-speed tools suitable

 made by Aussies for use on Australian timbers.

-The raw material is imported from Austria, as the quality standard of the material
+The raw material was imported from Austria, as the quality standard of the material

 is excellent, & high speed steels are not manufactured in Australia in the required